BoiseState/CS321_Bioinformatics/README.md

 ## 10. Progress Reports

 Each team member will fill out a progress report (via a survey) each week.
-The link to the survey will be posted on Piazza.
+The link to the survey will be  provided by your instuctor.

 In addition, each team member should log their project-related activities for the week, including the URL to the tasks (e.g.,